VideoCoF: Unified Video Editing with Temporal Reasoner: Experiments

 \subsection{Implementation Details.}

 \OursMethod~is trained on WAN-14B \citep{wanx}.
 We employ a resolution-bucketing strategy to support multiple aspect ratios, using spatial resolutions of 336×592, 400×704, 400×752, and 400×944 (and the corresponding vertical variants, e.g., 592×336).
-Training videos are sourced from Señorita \citep{senorita-2m} and are 33 frames long, we only training on \textbf{50k} curated video data finally.
-Thanks to our RoPE alignment design, the model generalizes to longer sequences at inference (e.g., \textbf{141 frames and above}).
-By default we use 33 frames source video, 33 frames edited video, and 4 frames reasoning clip.
-We train with a global batch size of 16 for approximately 8k iterations, optimizing with AdamW \citep{adamw} and a base learning rate of $1\times10^{-4}$.
+Training videos are sourced from Señorita \citep{senorita-2m} and are 33 frames long.
+We ultimately train on only \textbf{50k} curated video samples.
+Thanks to our RoPE alignment design, the model generalizes to longer sequences at inference (e.g., \textbf{513+} frames).
+By default, we use 33-frame source and edited videos, together with a 4-frame reasoning clip.
+We train for 8k iterations on 16 H100 GPUs.
+With DMD-LoRA \citep{yin2024onestep}, inference takes only 4 steps and about \textbf{10 seconds} to edit 33 frames on a single H100 GPU.